-Meltem is the Building Efficiency Technical Adviser with WRI Turkey for Sustainable Cities, where she is currently involved in supporting The SE4ALL Building Energy Efficiency Accelerator (BEA) Initiative.
+Meltem is the Urban Efficiency & Climate Manager with WRI Turkey Sustainable Cities, where she is currently involved in supporting The SE4ALL Building Energy Efficiency Accelerator (BEA) Initiative.
 As part of her role, Meltem works with city agencies to assist with the management, implementation and outreach for a suite of policies designed to advance energy efficiency in buildings.

 Before joining WRI Turkey, Meltem worked as a senior energy consultant with UNDP in the Nationally appropriate mitigation actions (NAMAs) for low-carbon end-use sectors in Azerbaijan Project where she was responsible for planning and conducting surveys, preparing technical groundworks, recommending building energy efficiency technologies and practices, planning and delivering trainings for capacity building.
 Meltem also worked as a Verification Consultant with EBRD in TuREEFF project where her role was to assess and confirm that the implemented investments in all newly built housing and whole-building refurbishments financed under TuREEFF are on track to achieve the planned energy savings.